La Pine firefighters union calls for Chief Supkis resignation or firing, cites behavior, other issues - KTVZ

 “Everybody seems to agree that it’s time for the chief to move on, or the board let him go,” Leehman said.

-He and the union sent a letter to the board, asking for a vote of no confidence for Supkis, due to issues with the collective bargaining agreement, behavior, leadership tendencies, time off and several other grievances.
+He and the union sent a letter to the board, asking for a vote of no confidence for Supkis, due to issues with the collective bargaining agreement (talks have stalled on a new contact), the chief's behavior and leadership tendencies, time off and several other grievances.

+The union also said they are preparing to file two unfair labor practice actions against the district and several grievances involving refusal to grant compensatory time off.

 “One of the worst things I ever hear my chief say is, ‘Let's let the lawyers figure it out’,” Leehmann said.
 “We don’t need lawyers to run this department -- if we did, we should just hire one as a fire chief.”

-Note: (Update: Board statement, union letter to board, more on issues)